-From Hokkaido to Nagasaki – the city that hosted the first wave of European traders, to Okinawa where the tide of the Pacific War turned against the Empire of Japan in 1945, you will be amazed by Japan’s perfect blend of super modernity and ancient traditions.
-Special features include a full course Japanese dinner banquet, a traditional cultural show and a sushi making lesson.
+From the current capital of Tokyo to Nagasaki, the city that hosted the first wave of European traders, to Okinawa where the tide of the Pacific War turned against the Empire of Japan in 1945, you will be amazed by Japan’s perfect blend of super modernity and ancient traditions.

 The meticulously designed Japan travel package offers the guest a comprehensive overview of Japan from a broad historical perspective.
 To augment insight by expert local guides, an experienced leader will present well researched and organized commentaries throughout the trip covering a wide range of subjects to help you gain a deep understanding of this ancient country.